sleak-lbl/weekly-emails/items/pythonmodules.md

-### Cori Default Python Modules Changing Next Monday
+### Cori Default Python Modules Changing Today

-Next Monday, December 21, 2020, we will change Cori's default Python module (python/3.7-anaconda-2019.10) to a newer version (python/3.8-anaconda-2020.11).
+Today, December 21, 2020, we changed Cori's default Python module (python/3.7-anaconda-2019.10) to a newer version (python/3.8-anaconda-2020.11).
 What does this mean for you?